-Outside/Private Scholarships–Any financial assistance that is received from sources other than federal, state or the college must be reported to the office of student financial services.
+Outside/Private Scholarships - Any financial assistance that is received from sources other than federal, state or college must be reported to the office of financial aid.
 This includes private scholarships, veterans’ benefits, vocational rehabilitation benefits and fee reduction remission benefits.
-All outside/private scholarships will be applied toward tuition costs.
-Adjustments may be made to your institutional financial aid awards if the additional grant and scholarship assistance causes you to receive more financial aid than actual tuition costs (see Maximum Award Policy).
+Adjustments may be made to your institutional financial assistance awards if the additional grant and scholarship assistance causes you to receive more financial assistance than direct tuition costs.
+(See Maximum Award Policy).

 Students Rights and Responsibilities